Katherine Anne Porter Room

 About twenty-five people piled out and into the house, including faculty members and students. . . .
 I put on the long robe and we went through the whole ceremony. . . .
 I was so happy and pleased, and I asked if they would like a little champagne—Moet et Chandon, my favorite.
 It was one of the most charming things that has happened to me.

-The Katherine Anne Porter Room moved to Hornbake Library in 2001 where it is open by appointment to the campus community and visiting researchers.
+The Katherine Anne Porter Room was relocated to Hornbake Library in 2001, where it continues to be open by appointment to the campus community and visiting researchers.

-In early October 1966, Porter offered her papers and personal library to the University.
-When Porter visited McKeldin Library with Dr. Elkins to discuss the arrangements, he offered to house and provide access to her papers in a room named for her.
+In early October 1966, Porter offered her literary archive and personal library to the University.
+When Porter visited McKeldin Library with Dr. Elkins to discuss the arrangements, he offered to house and provide access to her archive in a room named for her.
 In a 1976 letter, Porter described this offer.

 This was by no means a solemn ritual vow but was in a light pleasant conversation we were having as we looked at the letters over the entrance and for me a promise of a kind of perpetuity of friendship and I have certain very tender sensibilities about this room. . . .
 It contains at least half of my life in record form.